SamAtkinsonModeste/artifexlab/README.md

 ### 👤 Profile Dropdown

 The **Profile** dropdown is also only visible to authenticated users.
-It displays the user’s **avatar** (or default profile image) and offers two key options as well as Siging Out:
+It displays the user’s **avatar** (or default profile image) and offers two key options as well as Signing Out:

 - 👀 **View Profile** – navigates to the user’s own profile page (`/profiles/:id`).
 - ✏️ **Edit Profile** – takes the user to their profile edit form (`/profiles/:id/edit`).